sinnerschrader/push-the-button/CONTRIBUTING.md

 # Contributing

 You want do something for this repo?
-Nice and easy!
+Nice!
 And of course: you are the best!

 ## Contents